lenticulariz/PythonFractalGrower/README.md

   &, returns and stops all action further up the axiom level (axiom^i)

-The advancedFractalGrower.py also acts as a module and you jsut need to import it!
+The advancedFractalGrower.py also acts as a module and you just need to import it!